danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 [comment]: # Try to incorporate the "Open" viewbook

-- Point: The word "open" is used in ways that range from the prosaic to the profound.
+The word "open", the topic of my lecture tonight, is used ways that range from the prosaic to the profound.

-	- "I can't get the jar open".
+    - "I can't get the jar open."
     - "When does the store open?"
     - “The window is open.”
-	- "He's an open book".
+    - "He's an open book."
-	- "My door is always open to you"
+    - "My door is always open."
-	- "Keep an open mind"
+    - "Keep an open mind."
-	- "Open your heart"
+    - "Open your heart."
-	- "My eyes were finally opened"
+    - "My eyes were finally opened."

-- The word "open" has great scope: one reason to wonder about it.

-* The word is also used with such scope without further explanation, as if it were understood.
-In neither an every day nor a deeper, more figurative sense, does anyone wonder about the difference between an open door and a closed one.
-But this is another reason, indeed, to wonder about it.

-- Suggests a philosophical inquiry: who but the philosopher cares about the difference between a closed door and an open door.
+The word "open," then, has great scope; and this is one reason to wonder about it.
+Another reason is that the word is used without further explanation, as if its meaning were already understood.
+No one asks about the difference between an open door and a closed one.
+But we might then say, borrowing a remark of Aristotle's, that it is only the philosopher who would care about it, and that the difference between a door being opened and a door being closed, or between either of these and just being a door, is a fitting subject for further thought.

+(Revise from here.)
 - Another reason to wonder: difference between everyday and deeper sense, and relation to negation.